Arronk/My-Coding-Journey/LogR2.md

 to finish off the final psets of the course.
 It has been difficult but rewarding doing the first 6 psets and its a good achievement to get the motivation juices flowing once again.

+## Day 46: 02.09.2018

+### Progress: Completed most of Sentiiments in PSET6 and started an MIT python course

+Did most of the ports of previous C programs over to python which turned out trickier then expected.
+I really struggled to read the python documentation, it was definately not newbie friendly in my opinion.
+Bart and I decided to do a quick (2 month or less) detour into the MIT intro to comp science with python course to brush up on python skills before moving forward.